wechto/paper/README.md

   we propose an imitation learning algorithm to address the problem without any environment interactions and annotations associated with the non-optimal demonstrations.

+  :curly_loop: [Policy Learning Using Weak Supervision](https://arxiv.org/pdf/2010.01748.pdf) :volcano: :fire:

+  PeerRL: We treat the “weak supervision” as imperfect information coming from a peer agent, and evaluate the learning agent’s policy based on a “correlated agreement” with the peer agent’s policy (instead of simple agreements).